MPPT Solar Regulator Charge Controller

 If we were to look at the job description of any solar regulator, the first item (and in some cases the only function) is to prevent the battery bank from being over charged.
 The regulator does this by simply disconnecting the solar panels from the battery.
 So at a really basic level, the regulator is just a switch.

-It is however a switch with a brain.
-Clearly we want the regulator to disconnect the solar panels only when the batteries are fully charged.
-To do this it must employ some intelligence and have some understanding of battery technology.
+Clearly, we want the regulator to disconnect the solar panels only when the batteries are fully charged.
+To do this the MPPT controller must employ some intelligence and have some understanding of battery technology.
 The dumbest of regulators simply watch the battery voltage until it reaches the regulation point (battery maximum voltage) it then switches the panels off.

-After this absorption phase is complete, the 30 Amp Intelligent regulator will drop down into float mode.
+After this absorption phase is complete, the controller will drop down into float mode.
 In this float mode the regulator is letting just enough charge from the panels through to the batteries to keep the battery voltage up at its float point.

 - Bulk – push as much power into the batteries as possible.